AmpersandTarski/documentation/services/example-login.md

 So let us do the following experiment: change the `<HROWS>` annotation to `<ROWS>`.
 Then we will see both boxes:![](/assets/ssh4.png) Notice that both subboxes have the `H` in their annotations, so in the screeshot above the `"Logout"` subbox remains empty.
 However, when logged in, the other subbox remains empty:
 ![](/assets/ssh5.png)

+## List of annotations
+A number of annotations are already available in Ampersand.
+These are enumerated below:

+SUPPORTED BOX <xxx> where xxx =

+    ROWS, COLS or TABS (equivalent to the available keywords)

+    SCOLS - sortable columns

+    HCOLS, or HROWS - hidden columns/rows, i.e.: shows '---' if there is no population.

+    SHCOLS - sortable hidden columns

+    SPCOLS - sortable paged columns. (i.e. a limited nr. of entries on a page)

+    SPHCOLS - sortable paged hidden columns
+    COLSNL, or ROWSNL - COLS/ROWS NoLabels (labels are not shown)

 [^1]: Sometimes, you will have to refresh your screen \(button F5 on most browsers\).